astromechza/garmin-connect-prom-exporter/README.md

 ## Deploy

 It is recommended to deploy this as a Docker image.
+The image is currently available through [Github Container Registry](https://github.com/astromechza/garmin-connect-prom-exporter/pkgs/container/garmin-connect-prom-exporter).

 ```
-$ docker build -t garmin-connect-prom-exporter .
+$ docker run --rm -ti ghcr.io/astromechza/garmin-connect-prom-exporter:latest
 ```

 The command will automatically be `garmin_connect_prom_exporter.refresh` but you can also override this to be `garmin_connect_prom_exporter.delete` or `garmin_connect_prom_exporter.authenticate` if you need to by passing it as a command argument to the container.